littlefs-project/littlefs/README.md

    | | |
 ```

-**Fail-safe** - The littlefs is designed to work consistently with random
+**Bounded RAM/ROM** - The littlefs is designed to work with a limited amount
+of memory.
+Recursion is avoided and dynamic memory is limited to configurable
+buffers that can be provided statically.

+**Power-loss resilient** - The littlefs is designed for systems that may have
+random power failures.
+The littlefs has strong copy-on-write guaruntees and
-power failures.
-During filesystem operations the storage on disk is always
-kept in a valid state.
-The filesystem also has strong copy-on-write garuntees.
+storage on disk is always kept in a valid state.
-When updating a file, the original file will remain unmodified until the
-file is closed, or sync is called.

-**Wear awareness** - While the littlefs does not implement static wear
-leveling, the littlefs takes into account write errors reported by the
+**Wear leveling** - Since the most common form of embedded storage is erodible
-underlying block device and uses a limited form of dynamic wear leveling
+flash memories, littlefs provides a form of dynamic wear leveling for systems
-to manage blocks that go bad during the lifetime of the filesystem.

-**Bounded ram/rom** - The littlefs is designed to work in a
-limited amount of memory, recursion is avoided, and dynamic memory is kept
-to a minimum.
-The littlefs allocates two fixed-size buffers for general
-operations, and one fixed-size buffer per file.
-If there is only ever one file
-in use, all memory can be provided statically and the littlefs can be used
-in a system without dynamic memory.
+that can not fit a full flash translation layer.

 ## Example